 Step 3: A preparatory meeting is often needed and scheduled with the major parties to be involved.
 The pre-circle meeting(s) allows us to understand of the specific needs of your people.

 Step 4: Set a date with your team and Advoz for the Circle Process.
 You will need a large enough space to conduct a circle of 5-25 people with appropriate physical distancing.
 If an in-person Circle Process is not feasible, a virtual circle process can be arranged.

-Step 5: Attend and experience the Circle Process with your group to move forward in your understanding of racism and how to address it together.
+Step 5: Attend and experience the Circle Process with your group to move forward in your shared understanding, empathy, healing and/or action steps to take next.

 Step 6: Follow-up with Advoz staff, processing evaluations and discerning additional needs for your group to engage in deeper dialogue this or other difficult issues.

 What does it involve?